influxdata/telegraf/plugins/inputs/win_services/README.md

 # Telegraf Plugin: win_services
-Input plugin to report Windows services info: service name, display name, state, startup mode
+Input plugin to report Windows services info.

 It requires that Telegraf must be running under the administrator privileges.
 ### Configuration: